vierge-noire/cakephp-test-suite-light/README.md

 ### Listeners

+For CakePHP ^4.3 application, no additional listener is required.
+See the doc [here](https://book.cakephp.org/4.next/en/appendices/fixture-upgrade.html#fixture-upgrade).

+Prior to CakePHP 4.3:

 Make sure you *replace* the native CakePHP listener by the following one inside your `phpunit.xml` (or `phpunit.xml.dist`) config file, per default located in the root folder of your application:

 ```